Preference Centers 101

-A major part of building relationships with your customers, is setting the tone for interactions with the communications tools you implement within your organization.
-While it may seem basic to consider allowing your customers to select the desired frequency, content and communications they receive; it is in fact, an area that is often overlooked and has potentially high impact on the perception your customers hold of your brand.
-The resonance and tone a preference center can help you set with your customers can be enormous when you understand what they are and how they can lead to retention of your valued customers.
-So let’s take a look.
+A major part of building relationships with your customers is setting the tone for interactions with your communications tools within your organization.
+While it may seem basic to consider allowing your customers to select the desired frequency, content, and communications they receive; it is in fact, an area that is often overlooked and has potentially high impact on the perception your customers hold of your brand.

 What is a preference center?

 A preference center allows customers to set and adjust their communications preferences for content, format, frequency and other options.
 It provides subscribers more control over the communications they receive while allowing companies to deliver relevant and more personalized messages to their customers.
 A preference center manages much more than just email communications, it includes secure account alerts via multiple channels to make it a digital communications center.

 The most important benefit of a preference center is the control that it grants your customer.
 Customers are willing to provide information known as Zero Party Data if they have some control over what happens to their personal data and if they receive something in return such as relevant content.

 What are the different types of preference centers?

 At Lev, we have four different types of preference centers we can build for our customers based on their immediate and longer term digital marketing needs.